gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Let's imagine two vertices $a$ and $b$ that are far apart in the graph.
 If we contract $a$ first and then $b$, we get the same resulting graph as if we contracted $b$ first and then $a$.
 (There are enough vertices and edges acting as a buffer between the two contractions)

 Going back to our search tree from earlier.
-If two paths through the search tree arrive at the exact same graph, then we're duplicating <i>all</i> the work of searching the subtrees below that point.
+If two paths through the search tree arrive at the exact same graph, then we're duplicating _all_ the work of searching the subtrees below that point.
 How do we take advantage of our locality insight and always explore only one of the two equivalent subtrees?

 The trick is to only consider candidate vertices in the second degree neighborhood of the last contracted vertex.<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>

 Here's a quick hand-wavy explanation for why this works.
 Let's say our last contraction was to vertex $x$ and $a$ is local to $x$, but $b$ is non-local to $x$.
 Also, as before, $a$ and $b$ are non-local to each other.
 By adding the constraint that $a$ must be contracted before $b$ we've pruned one subtree that we know to be equivalent to another.

-Empirically I've found that this improves search performance <i>significantly</i>, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>
+Empirically I've found that this improves search performance _significantly_, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
 Contractions outside of each other's neighborhoods are conditionally independent.